Simon Ferry: Portsmouth

-On 25 July 2013, Ferry signed a two-year contract with Portsmouth, on a free transfer.
-Upon joining Portsmouth, Manager Guy Whittingham described Ferry as someone he needs, due to being "extremely fit and his work-rate is fantastic, something our fans demand.
+On 25 July 2013, Ferry signed a two-year contract with League Two side Portsmouth, on a free transfer.
+Upon joining the club, manager Guy Whittingham described Ferry as someone he needs, due to being "extremely fit and his work-rate is fantastic, something our fans demand.
 He's also somebody who can link play, be defending our box one minute and the next attacking the opposition.
 I think his all-round game is very good.
 Simon is a big part of what we want to achieve."

-He made his debut in a 4–1 home defeat to Oxford United on 3 August 2013.
-On 14 September, Ferry scored his first Pompey goal, in a 2–1 away victory over Burton Albion.
-After scoring against Burton Albion, Ferry believes the club need to perform well if they were to become a serious contender in League Two.
-Ferry was, at the time, started every league game for the Blues until he sustained a hamstring injury.
+He made his debut for Portsmouth, starting the whole game, in a 4–1 home defeat to Oxford United on 3 August 2013 in the opening game of the season.
+In the first two months to the season, Ferry became a first team regular, playing in the midfield position.
+He scored his first Pompey goal, in a 2–1 away victory over Burton Albion on 14 September 2013.
+After the match, Ferry believes the club need to perform well if they were to become a serious contender in League Two.
+Ferry, at the time, started every league game for Portsmouth until he sustained a hamstring injury and was substituted in the 15th minute, in a 4–2 loss against York City on 28 September 2013.
+After missing out three games, Ferry returned to the starting line–up and played 83 minutes before being substituted, in a 1–1 draw against Torquay United on 26 October 2013.
+After the draw with Torquay United, he was happy to make his return after being on the sidelines.
+In a follow–up match against Exeter City on 2 November 2013, Ferry captained the club for the first time and helped the side win 3–2.
+However, his return was short–lived when he suffered a hamstring injury and missed three matches.

-After missing out three games, Ferry made his return on 26 October 2013, as Portsmouth drew 1–1 with Torquay United.
-After the draw with Torquay United, Ferry was happy to make his return after being on the sidelines.
-The next game against Exeter City, on 2 November 2013, Ferry was captain when they won 3–2.
-Ferry would sustained a hamstring and back injury that kept him out for months.
-After three months out, Ferry made his return and was captain, as Portsmouth won 1–0 against Hartlepool United.
-Ferry was captain again during a match against Dagenham & Redbridge in the next game.
-But during the match, Ferry forced to come off in the 38th minute and was substituted, though Portsmouth would win 4–1.
-After the match, it announced that Ferry missed the rest of the season because of his back injury.
+On 14 December 2013, Ferry made his return from injury, coming on as an 80th-minute substitute, in a 2–0 loss against Newport County.
+In a match against Dagenham & Redbridge on 26 December 2013, he suffered another hamstring injury and was substituted in the 55th minute, as Portsmouth won 1–0.
+On 11 January 2014, Ferry returned to the starting line–up as captain, in a 0–0 draw against Oxford United.
+In a follow–up match against Mansfield Town, however, he played 50 minutes before suffering a hamstring injury, in a 1–1 draw.
+After the match, Ferry would be out for three months with a hamstring injury.
+On 5 April 2014, he returned to the starting line–up as captain and played 69 minutes before being substituted, in a 1–0 win against Hartlepool United.
+In a follow–up match against Dagenham & Redbridge, however, Ferry forced to come off in the 38th-minute and was substituted, in a 4–1 win.
+After the match, it announced that he missed the rest of the season because of his back injury.